SUKU Airdrop Scam Checker

 Darren Jones

-December 3, 2025 AT 12:04Thank you for this.
+December 3, 2025 AT 10:04Thank you for this.
 So many people don’t understand the difference between a wallet and a marketplace.
 SUKU is like the USB port of crypto-you don’t think about it until you need to plug something in.
 And then you’re grateful it just works.
 I’ve linked my wallet to Uniswap and Rarible.
 I buy NFTs.
 I send crypto.
 I never think about addresses.
 That’s the win.

 Kathleen Bauer

-December 3, 2025 AT 20:20u/SUKU team-please make a simple video explaining this.
+December 3, 2025 AT 18:20u/SUKU team-please make a simple video explaining this.
 Like, 60 seconds.
 People are getting scammed daily.
 I showed this post to my mom and she said 'so no free NFTs?
 But they said I could get a digital cat!'
 I laughed, but she’s not the only one.
 A quick explainer video on YouTube could save hundreds of people.

 Carol Rice

-December 5, 2025 AT 01:01Enough with the 'SUKU is boring' takes.
+December 4, 2025 AT 23:01Enough with the 'SUKU is boring' takes.
 Boring is good.
 Boring means it doesn’t collapse.
 Boring means your grandma can use it.
 Boring means the devs aren’t cashing out and leaving.
 SUKU’s not here to sell you a $10,000 ape.
 It’s here to help you send $5 to your cousin without a 10-step tutorial.
 That’s revolutionary.
 And if you think NFTs are the future, you’re still stuck in 2021.

 Laura Lauwereins

-December 5, 2025 AT 20:47Wow.
+December 5, 2025 AT 18:47Wow.
 A crypto project that doesn’t promise me free money.
 How… quaint.
 I suppose I’ll go back to chasing meme coins that promise 1000x returns.
 At least those are entertaining.
 This is like reading a tax form with extra steps.

 Gaurang Kulkarni